 Complementary (not shared) goals and skills of stakeholders is the key to making each individual project work.

-Identifying and satisfying each stakeholder’s goals is essential to keeping their long term participation.
-Each project will have to address their individual stakeholder’s “What’s in it for me?” need for measurable benefits – within the language and framework of that stakeholder.
-For example, some stakeholders will be more motivated by environmental outcomes, others by employment, others by a desire for social justice or simply improvements to their lifestyle.
+Identifying and satisfying each stakeholder's goals is essential to keeping their long term participation.
+Each project will have to address their individual stakeholder's “What's in it for me?” need for measurable benefits – within the language and framework of that stakeholder.
+For example, some stakeholders will be more motivated by environmental issues, others by employment, others by a desire for social justice or simply improvements to their lifestyle.

 The resources each stakeholder brings to the project are likely to coincide with their goals.
-For example, a council that needs to meet targets to increase urban canopy could provide street trees and the knowledge of which plants are best suited to each area.
+For example, a council that needs to meet targets to increase urban canopy can provide street trees and the knowledge of which plants are best suited to each area.

-- Community Organisation & Champions
+- Community Organisation & Champions (those who organise and provide/seek funding)

-- Residents in the Surrounding Community
+- Residents in the Surrounding Community (acceptance, participation)

-- Community Plant Nurseries & Bush Care Groups
+- Community Plant Nurseries & Bush Care Groups (advice, tubestock)

-- State and Federal Government
+- State and Federal Government (funding, support)

-- Universities and Researchers
+- Universities and Researchers (provide advice, research opportunities)

 - Other Service Providers